ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 #### JS Unit Testing

-When adding more dependencies between components on the client by providing client-side APIs, unit test for these services become more important, since errors in central services may potentially break a larger number of consuming components.
+When adding more dependencies between components on the client by providing client-side APIs, unit tests for these services become more important, since errors in central services may potentially break a larger number of consuming components.

 At least a basic **guideline** should support the creation of unit tests in a consistent way throughout all client-side components.